bambooforest/IntroDataScience/4_data_wrangling/README.md

     ##  8 Adam Zampa          1.78     80
     ##  9 Adelina Sotnikova   1.63     NA
     ## 10 Adeline Baud        1.62     56
-    ## # … with 2,849 more rows
+    ## # ℹ 2,849 more rows

 - You can use `:` to select all columns in a range between two specified columns (inclusively):

 ``` r
 select(athletes, age:weight)